gogins/csound-cxx-opcodes/README.md

 ## Initialization

-*S_clang_invokable* - A name unique in the Csound process for a factory function `ClangInvokable *(*)` that cerates and returns a new object that implements the following pure abstrat interface:
+*S_clang_invokable* - A name unique in the Csound process for a factory function `ClangInvokable *(*)` that creates and returns a new object that implements the following pure abstract interface:
 ```
 struct ClangInvokable {
 	virtual ~ClangInvokable() = 0;